 Last week something kind of remarkable happened to me.
 I had one of those rare days where everything just seemed to be flowing.
 The kids and I were connecting, I was getting stuff accomplished without feeling frazzled or distracted, and the whole day through I felt… happy.
 It was so wonderful that once the kids were in bed that night I sat down and took a few minutes to reflect on what we’d done differently that day to make it so.

-In fact, since starting the Raising Happiness program, I find myself doing quite a bit of reflecting on what makes our family happy.
+In fact, lately I find myself doing quite a bit of reflecting on what makes our family happy.
 It’s my firm belief that happiness is something that can be taught to our kids – and is also something that needs to be practiced.
 Happiness is, quite simply, a state of mind.

 Furthermore, I believe, from practicing gratitude to carving out one-on-one time with the kids, there are intentional things families can do to be more happy together.
 So today we’re announcing a new series here on MPMK: Happy Family Habits.